Skip to main content

 You can run Mojo language notebooks locally or in GPU-backed Google Colab environments to accelerate workloads.
 For teaching, learning, and exploration, notebooks provide a hands-on, iterative workflow.

-This overview assumes you'll work with Mojo notebooks in one of two ways:
+This page assumes you'll work with Mojo notebooks in one of two ways:

 • Google Colab